md-zaman/docker-learning/Mosh/Readme.md.txt

 1. groupadd developers
     - makes a group by the name 'developers'

-2. we can view all the groups by: cat /etc/groups
+2. We can view all the groups by: cat /etc/groups
     - displays all the groups